Program in Medieval Studies

 Alan Stahl, Firestone Library

-The Program in Medieval Studies encourages the interdisciplinary study of the European Middle Ages: its art, literature (Latin and vernacular), music, religion, science, philosophy, politics, and economic and social structures.
+The Program in Medieval Studies encourages the interdisciplinary study of the Middle Ages: its art, literature (Latin and vernacular), music, religion, science, philosophy, politics, and economic and social structures.
 Supported by the vast resources for medieval studies at Princeton (including an outstanding medieval manuscript collection and the photographic archive known as the Index of Christian Art), the program sponsors one course: an introductory seminar, and a (non-credit) thesis writers' colloquium for seniors.
 Approximately another 40 courses directly relevant to medieval studies are listed following this description.

 During the freshman or sophomore year each student who wishes to enroll in the program should take MED 227 The World of the Middle Ages or discuss with the director what other kinds of preparation might be acceptable instead.
 At the time of the selection of a major in a department, a student wishing to obtain a certificate in medieval studies at graduation should also seek admission to the program from the director.
 At this time, an on-line application (accessible from the Program website) to the program should be filled out and submitted.

 MED 227 (or the equivalent such as HUM 216 andHUM 217) is required, as is, in the senior year, the thesis writers' colloquium.
 In addition, the student should take and pass four courses either that are cross-listed listed in Medieval Studies (for example, those listed in the following roster) or that are not cross-listed but cover a medieval topic.
-At least one of the four additional courses should be at the 400 level and not all can be from the same department.
-The senior thesis and at least one junior paper must deal directly with the European Middle Ages.
+At least one of the four additional courses should be at the 400 level or above and not all can be from the same department.
+The senior thesis and at least one junior paper must deal directly with the Middle Ages.
 The student's course of study must receive the prior approval of the departmental representative (in the major) and the director of the Program in Medieval Studies.

 Most students, especially those interested in pursuing medieval studies at the graduate level, are urged to take Latin, including medieval Latin, or Greek.
 But many students will be interested in the vernacular traditions; in the absence of competency in Latin or Greek (or as a supplement to competency), students will need to demonstrate appropriate proficiency in another medieval language (Old or Middle English, Old French or Provencal, Middle High German, Old Norse, medieval Italian, medieval Spanish, Hebrew or Arabic) or in one of the major modern European languages to the 207 level: Russian, German, French, Spanish, Italian.
 In no case will a student be eligible for a certificate without fulfilling the language requirements as described here.